awillats/dynamics-in-neuro-reading-list/README.md

 - This list was assisted / inspired by tables I saw at COSYNE, I believe from [Adam Calhoun](https://twitter.com/neuroecology?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) and [Memming Park](https://twitter.com/memming)

+- See [[Dimensionality reduction in neural data analysis]] by Patrick Minaeult for a broad and well-motivated discussion of techniques for dimensionality reduction (including dynamical systems) including a recap of taxonomies of models assembled by Cunninham, Park, and Hurwitz et al.

 ### Gaussian Process Factor Analysis **(GPFA)**

 - primarily used for dimensionality reduction